926F (Spitfire): Death

 On November 24, 2018, 926F was shot and killed between Silver Gate and Cooke City, Montana, after she had crossed a mile outside the park boundaries and was reportedly near cabins.
 The hunter then "took her body home, placed his license tag on her and skinned her".
 He disposed of the carcass after meeting with a Montana Department of Fish, Wildlife, and Parks representative, who deemed the killing legal under Montana law.
 However, some advocacy groups believe that 926F was illegally killed and have called for a boycott of the hunter's business.
 He has also received death threats since the killing.

 After 926F's death, her daughter Little T, Small Dot and the five pups could be heard howling for some time.
-926F's daughters Little T and Dot were reported to be the alphas of the Lamar Canyon Pack.
+926F's daughters Little T and Dot were reported to be the new leaders of the Lamar Canyon Pack.
 Doug Smith, Yellowstone's wolf biologist, was quoted in the New York Times as saying that "their survival is an open question".
 Her daughter Little T successfully had 4 surviving pups in 2019 and they are sometimes seen in the Round Prairie or Lamar Valley area.

 Mary Cooke, president of Wolves of the Rockies, cited 926F's killing as an example of why the government should strengthen protection for wolves who venture out of Yellowstone into areas where they become legal targets for hunters.